UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 set x;shift

-As you recall, the dollar sign is a special character in the Bourne shell.
+As you recall, the dollar sign is a special character in the shell.
 Normally, it's used to identify variables.
 If the variable starts with a letter, it's a normal variable.
 If it starts with a number, it's a positional parameter, used to pass parameters to a shell script.
 Earlier, I've discussed the $\*, $@, $#, $$, and $! special variables.
 But there are another class of variables, or perhaps the proper term is flags or options.
 They are not read.
 That is, you don't use them in strings, tests, filenames, or anything like this.
 These variables are boolean variables, and are internal to the shell.
 That is, they are either true or false.
 You cannot assign arbitrary values to them using the "=" character.
 Instead, you use the *set* command.
 Also, you can set them and clean them, but you cannot read them.
 At least, not like other variables.
 You read them by examining the "$-" variable, which shows you which ones are set.

 Excuse me, but I am going to fast.
 I'm teaching you how to run, before I explained walking.
 Let's discuss the first flag, and why it's useful.